Is the Philip Morris Dividend Safe & Will It Grow?

 - Stable and consistent earnings and cash flows

 - Management’s past dividend record

-- Management’s stated commitment to the dividend going forward
+- Management’s stated policy to use cash flow for the dividend

-As for now, I am willing to take management at their word on growth projections and the ability to profitably transition the business to reduced-risk products.
+As for now, I am willing to take Philip Morris management at their word on growth projections.
+And their ability to profitably transition the business to reduced-risk products.
 These assertions also support dividend safety.

 Philip Morris Stock Valuation

 Philip Morris Dividend Discount Model

 The single-stage dividend discount model (also known as the Gordon Growth model) considers several factors I have discussed thus far.

 - Current annual dividend payment – $4.80 per share